 Libya, a largely tribal nation, descended into chaos after Gaddafi’s fall, with two governments vying for power and armed groups battling for control of its vast energy resources.

 Libya is now suffering the revenge of its own history.
-From News footage I remember the elaborate desert tents and flowing robes – the images of him on all the walls in Tripoli and his kindness and support for our liberation movement and its leaders.
-I also remember the erratic behaviour and the uniforms.
+From news footage I remember the elaborate desert tents and flowing robes of Brother Leader – the images of him on all the walls in Tripoli and his kindness and support for our liberation movement and its leaders.
+I also remember the erratic (some say crazy) behavior and the elaborate uniforms.

 Missing Libyan Money and Minerals